-Synonym Usage and Default

-%AOFDOM% This synonym should contain the domain ID of the SA OS/390 NetV on the system that it is automating.
-The synonym is used to screen messages to prevent the SA OS/390 on this machine from reacting to message that originated on another machine.
+Synonym Usage and Default %AOFALWAYSACTION% This synonym contains the action statement used for all the messages within a Begin-End block that SA OS/390 does not trigger any action for.
+Default: NULL The default is that no action will be taken and the message does not continue to search for further matches within the same MAT. %AOFDOM% This synonym should contain the domain ID of the SA OS/390 NetView on the system that it is automating.
+The synonym is used to screen messages to prevent the SA OS/390 on this machine from reacting to a message that originated on another machine.
 If not set correctly, your automation will fail.

-Default

-&DOMAIN.
+Default: &DOMAIN.
 This is a default domain name used in a number of the samples.

-%AOFSYS% This synonym should contain the system name used in the last IPL of the system.
+Synonym Usage and Default %AOFSYS% This synonym should contain the system name used in the last IPL of the system.
 It is used to screen messages to prevent the SA OS/390 on this machine from reacting to events that have occurred on other machines.
 It is important if you are running on a JES3 global or in a sysplex with EMCS consoles.
 If not set correctly, your automation will fail.

-Default

-&SYSNAME.
+Default: .&SYSNAME.
 This is a default system name used in a number of the samples.